Adding a Roof Deck NYC(Last Updated On: September 25, 2019)

-When adding a roof deck to a building in NYC you must file for permits with the NYC DOB.
+When adding a roof deck to a building in NYC you will file for permits with the NYC DOB.
 Roof Decks must comply with egress, accessibility, building codes, and zoning codes.

 NYC Roof Deck Design